-1946 - 1964: From British Club to International Organisation
+1946 - 1964: from British Club to International Organisation

 Mensa was, for all intents and purposes, an exclusively British club from its beginnings in 1946 up until 1960.
 The establishment of a branch in America in the fall of 1960, with its subsequent rapid growth, brought forth the inevitable issue of co-existing national Mensa groups versus one international group (with many branches).
-Since Roland Berrill had felt that a formal constitution was unnecessary, Mensa had never had anything but the most rudimentary official structure.
-As Mensa grew, however, the adequacy of the informal governmental and organizational structure came under fire and discussions began on the adoption of a formal constitution.
+Since Roland Berrill, the co-founder of Mensa, had felt that a formal constitution was unnecessary, Mensa had never had anything but the most rudimentary official structure.
+As Mensa grew, however, the adequacy of the informal governmental and organizational structure came under fire, and discussions began on the adoption of a formal constitution.

 Mensa Gains Corporate Status

 Another provision of the 1964 constitution was the establishment of Mensa as a legal entity.
 After considerable work, Intermensa Ltd was incorporated as a 'holding company' on May 7, 1965.
 Maurice Salzedo, a solicitor and active British Mensan, became Secretary of the Corporation.
 It is interesting to note that in 1965, the name 'Mensa' was already in use in another corporate name and thus the preferred 'Mensa International Ltd' could not be used.
 In 1976, when the name became available once more, Mensa International Ltd (MIL) was incorporated in England.
 For several years MIL and Intermensa Ltd were both in use until, in May 1985, Intermensa Ltd became dormant.